AlphaXiv

 Without AlphaXiv

 If you choose not to authenticate with AlphaXiv, Feynman still functions but with reduced academic search capabilities.
-It falls back to web search for finding papers, which works for well-known work but misses the citation metadata, discussion threads, and full-text access that AlphaXiv provides.
+It falls back to web search for finding papers, which works for well-known work but misses AlphaXiv citation metadata, discussion threads, and source-specific paper text when available.
 For serious research workflows, AlphaXiv authentication is strongly recommended.